juangamella/ges/README.md

-# Greedy Equivalence Search (GES) algorithm for Causal Discovery
+# Greedy Equivalence Search (GES) Algorithm for Causal Discovery

 This is a python implementation of the GES algorithm from the paper [*"Optimal Structure Identification With Greedy Search"*]((https://www.jmlr.org/papers/volume3/chickering02b/chickering02b.pdf)) by David Maxwell Chickering.
 The implementation has a very small dependency stack, as the only dependency outside the Standard Library is numpy.
 You can install it via pip: